Skip to main content

 Full Example

-The runnable version is at cookbook/openai_agents_volumes.py:
+The runnable version is at cookbook/examples/openai-agents-volumes/main.py:

-python cookbook/openai_agents_volumes.py
+python cookbook/examples/openai-agents-volumes/main.py

 It synthesizes a 1000-row sales CSV, plants two outlier rows, and fans out three agents (revenue per product, average-per-region, outlier detector).
 Each agent returns a concrete numerical answer — the outlier agent correctly flags the planted rows.